Babymetal: 2018–2020: The Chosen Seven era, departure of Yuimetal, Metal Galaxy

-2021–present: The Other One
+2021–2024: The Other One and Momometal

 The band's first retrospective album 10 Babymetal Years was released on December 23, 2020.
 To celebrate the 10th anniversary of the band's formation, their live videos were released in audio-only vinyl format on August 25, 2021.
 On October 11, 2021, the band released a cryptic video hinting a hiatus or end of the band with the message "The 3 metal spirits that have been shining since 2010, even if they were to leave Earth, would continue to shine forever in our hearts and across the Metal Galaxy.
-A legend turns into a myth which turns into a Living Legend… What lies ahead beyond the end of the stairway to becoming a Living Legend is something only the Fox God knows."
+A legend turns into a myth which turns into a Living Legend...
+What lies ahead beyond the end of the stairway to becoming a Living Legend is something only the Fox God knows."